What is the difference between an IEP and a 504 plan?

 Both Individualized Education Plans (IEPs) and 504 plans are designed to offer help to students with disabilities.
 While they are similar in some respects, they are different plans.
-They both stem from Federal Law: IEPs are governed by Special Education Law/Individuals with Disabilities Act (IDEA); 504 plans are governed by the Civil Rights-Rehabilitation Act.
+They both stem from Federal Law: IEPs are governed by Special Education Law/Individuals with Disabilities Act (IDEA); 504 plan is governed by the Civil Rights-Rehabilitation Act.
 Both require the child to have a documented disability.
 But which does your child need?
+How to get a 504 plan in NJ?

 For an IEP plan, your child must have a diagnosis or documented disability AND that disability creates an adverse impact on his/her educational performance and that special services and instruction are essential for your child’s success.
 So, it is possible that your child has a disability yet does not qualify for an IEP.
 The plan can include specialized education services, accommodations or related services.
 IEPs end after your child finishes 12th grade.